 They say the raisins, currants and sultanas in the sweet treats are highly toxic to dogs and eating them can lead to kidney failure and even death.

-Emergency vets at Vets Now said hundreds of dogs have been admitted to its out-of-hours clinics and 24/7 hospitals as a result of eating the fruits.
+Emergency vets at Vets Now said hundreds of dogs have been admitted to its out-of-hours clinics and 24/7 hospitals as a result of eating products containing raisins.

 They have drawn up an advice guide on what to do if a dog eats raisins — or foods including them such as hot cross buns, mince pies and fruit loaf.